TIBCOSoftware/snappydata/README.md

 >> export APP_PROPS="airline_file=destFolder"

 SQL scripts to create and load column and row tables.
 To do the same thing via Scala API, submit CreateAndLoadAirlineDataJob to create row and column tables.
-See more details about jobs and job submission [here.](./docs/jobs.md)
+See more details about jobs and job submission [here.](./docs/jobs.md).
+The output of the job can be found in CreateAndLoadAirlineDataJob_timestamp.out in the lead directory which by default is SNAPPY_HOME/work/localhost-lead-*/.

 ```bash
 $ bin/snappy-job.sh submit --lead hostNameOfLead:8090 --app-name airlineApp --class  io.snappydata.examples.CreateAndLoadAirlineDataJob --app-jar $SNAPPY_HOME/lib/quickstart-0.1.0-SNAPSHOT.jar